cockroachdb/docs/v22.1/cockroach-cert.md

 ### `create-node`

 Create a certificate and key for a specific node in the cluster.
-You specify all addresses at which the node can be reached and pass appropriate flags.
+You specify all addresses on which the node can be reached and pass appropriate flags.

 Create a node certificate and key: